akc8012/clignore/README.md

     find             Finds files by name
     help             Prints this message or the help of the given subcommand(s) list             Lists all gitignore template files

-SUBCOMMANDS:

-    authenticated    Checks the GitHub API to see if you have an authorization token present find             Finds files by name
-    help             Prints this message or the help of the given subcommand(s) list             Lists all gitignore template files
 ```

 ### Setting an auth token